lzim/mtl/blue/session01/s01_facilitator/mtl_session01_say.md

 Our DO for this session is to Launch _Modeling to Learn_ and select a Team Vision for _MTL_.

 ## Do and Done (15 minutes)

 <!-- Do/Done Tables -->
 | [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/done.png" height = "80" width = "80">](#DontLink) **Done** | [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "90" width = "90">](#DontLink) **Do** |
 | --- | --- |
 |[<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/logos/mtl_how_live_sm.png" height = "75" width = "110">](http://mtl.how/live) We logged in to mtl.how/live for screen-sharing in the team meeting and called in to VANTS for audio. | We will begin _Modeling to Learn_ and select a Team Vision for _MTL_. |

-### By the end of this session you will be able to:

 <!-- Learning Objectives Icon -->
 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/learning_objectives.png" height = "90" width = "90" style ="display: inline-block"/>](#DontLink)